Beautiful recipe of Chocolate Tart With Star Anise And Cinnamon, a perfect complement to holiday dinners. Simple

 - Put the cream, honey, vanilla bean (or vanilla extract), the cinnamon stick and the star anise into a saucepan and bring to a boil.
 Remove from the heat and set aside to steep for 10 minutes.

 - Place the chocolate in a large bowl.
 Pour the flavored cream through a strainer over the chocolate.
-While the mixture ins warm, add the butter and stir gently using a spatula until blended.
+While the mixture is warm, add the butter and stir gently using a spatula until blended.

 - Don't over-stir.
 Pour the mixture into the cooked pastry shell and let set in the refrigerator.